 Clear Consent How Personal Data May Be Used

 A business and its employees must give the enterprise messaging app a clear and affirmative consent to the processing of personal data.

 In order to be in compliance with the GDPR the enterprise messaging app must provide detailed information what personal data is used, why the usage is required and what is done with the data.
 An enterprise must have complete transparency on the personal data used by the enterprise messaging app.

 No Data Storage or Transfer Outside the European Union

-The GDPR demands that no data is transferred or stored outside the European Union (EU).
-The enterprise messaging app needs to fully operate in the EU and store and process all data in countries of the EU.
+The GDPR demands that the strong level of data protection is not undermined by transferring data outside the European Union (EU).
+Unless very strong guarantees are in place, data should not be transferred or stored outside the EU.
+The enterprise messaging app should fully operate in the EU and store and process all data in countries of the EU.